MeKLiN2/CleanMonkey/README.md

 I make a lot of scripts so I required a notepad-like screen without accidentally clicking facebook links and various other elements.

-Includes a script for Stumblechat.com to directly read the websocket chat log
+Includes my script for Stumblechat.com to directly read the websocket chat log

 https://greasyfork.org/en/users/1240545-gene-m-gonzales